 When a family caregiver or older adult needs to find a senior living community, it’s not uncommon for that senior care searcher to research their options through multiple sources, including submitting inquiries for information on more than one website.
 That’s why it’s an industry-standard practice that communities report duplicates to their referral sources, and why we at Caring make it super easy for our partners to do so.

-As part of the referral contract, Caring.com’s senior living referral partners agree to report lead duplicates within five (5) business days of the lead send date.
+As part of the referral contract, Caring.com’s senior living referral partners agree to report lead duplicates within five (5) business days of the lead send date,, or within deadline set forth in the partner’s contract with Caring.
 See the timestamp on the lead or tour alert email, or note the duplicate reporting deadline included in those lead/tour alerts as well.

 If our partners don’t report to us before the deadline that the lead is a duplicate, we proceed with our standard billing once that prospect moves in, and our partners are responsible for paying Caring.com the associated referral fee for that move-in.
 Thus, when a referral that Caring.com has sent you is already a pre-existing lead in your community’s database, it’s very important that you report the lead as a duplicate ASAP (within 5 business days) to avoid a scenario in which your community pays more than one referral source for the move-in.